jomjohn/drill/_docs/develop-custom-functions/020-developing-a-simple-function.md

----
-title: "Developing a Simple Function"
+# Developing a Simple Function
-date:
-parent: "Develop Custom Functions"
----
 The section presents a brief overview of developing a simple function.
 The [tutorial]({{site.baseurl}}/docs/tutorial-develop-a-simple-function/) in the next section covers how to create a simple function in more depth.

 To develop a simple function, you need to create a class within a Java package that implements Drill’s simple interface